oneaiguru/panewiki/temporary/RenamePlan.md

   - Link updates?: No (current full content has no internal links)

 Notes
-- `final/full/ADR-009 Home Position Navigation.md` exists (full only; summary intentionally omitted).
-Its “See:” links currently use compact basenames (e.g., `ADR003FixedThreePaneViewport`).
-Once the full ADR files exist under spaced names, we must update these links to match the spaced basenames.
- - `final/full/ADR-009 Home Position Navigation.md` exists (full only; summary intentionally omitted).
-Its "See:" links were adjusted to avoid references to missing full ADRs; now it links only to `Design Decisions Log` until other full ADRs are added.
+- `final/full/ADR-009 Home Position Navigation.md` exists (full) and summaries now also includes `ADR-009 Home Position Navigation.md`.
+Cross‑links in full ADR‑009 were adjusted to valid targets in the full set.